Horace Williams Airport

 Horace Williams Airport (ICAO: KIGX, FAA LID: IGX) was a public use airport located 1 nmi north of the central business district of Chapel Hill, a city in Orange County, North Carolina, United States.
-It is owned by the University of North Carolina at Chapel Hill.
-Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned IGX by the FAA but has no designation from the IATA.
+It was owned by the University of North Carolina at Chapel Hill.

+Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Horace Williams Airport is assigned IGX by the FAA but has no designation from the IATA.
+The airport's ICAO identifier is KIGX.